Posts Tagged ‘Alternate History’

 and I shall dwell in the house of the Lord forever.”

 After the service most of the crowd dispersed.
-George and Henry kept to themselves as Fred made small talk with a few of the locals.
-After a few minutes, Fred appeared surprised when he saw George and Henry.
+George and Henry kept to themselves as Roger made small talk with a few of the locals.
+After a few minutes, Roger appeared surprised when he saw George and Henry.
 “Thanks for coming.” he said, to which the two nodded.
 “Come on over here.”
-Fred then motioned.
+Roger then motioned.
 George and Henry followed him across the cemetery to a series of graves.
 “These were his parents.”
-Fred whispered, pointing to two tombstones on the right which read George Phillip Gein and Augusta Gein.
+Roger whispered, pointing to two tombstones on the right which read George Phillip Gein and Augusta Gein.
 “This was his brother Henry.” he said pointing at the grave to the left.
-Then, pointing to a grey tombstone between Henry and Augusta, Fred said ‘“and here he is.”
+Then, pointing to a grey tombstone between Henry and Augusta, Roger said, “and here he is.”
 George and his father looked down, and there was the tombstone of one Edward Theordore Gein.
 Here lay the Ghoul of Plainfield, and no one ever knew.

 Then he teared up.
 “I’m sorry.” he said, taking out a handkerchief and blowing his nose.
 “I’m sorry, he was my friend.
 We just had no idea.”